Recovering 3D Human Mesh from Monocular Images: A Survey: Human Modeling

 \subsubsection{Whole Body Modeling}

 Recently, much progress has been made in modeling the human body together with hands~\cite{romero2017embodied}, or with hands and face~\cite{joo2018total, pavlakos2019expressive}.
 Romero~\etal~\cite{romero2017embodied} attach MANO to SMPL to obtain a new articulated model (SMPL+H) with hands and body interaction.
 Frankenstein Model~\cite{joo2018total} combines a simplified version of SMPL~\cite{loper2015smpl} with an artist-designed hand rig and the FaceWarehouse face model~\cite{cao2013facewarehouse}.
 These disparate models are integrated together, resulting in a model that is slightly out of proportion.
 A simpler parameterized model, Adam, is also introduced, which is more capable of body motion capture.
 Pavlakos~\etal~\cite{pavlakos2019expressive} learn a new, holistic model named SMPL-X that jointly models the human body, face, and hands.
 They extend SMPL with the FLAME head model~\cite{li2017learning} and the MANO hand model~\cite{romero2017embodied} and then register this combined model to CAESAR~\cite{CAESAR} scans to curate for quality.
-SMPL-X has several sets of parameters to represent the body, hand, and face: 75 rotational parameters for the global rotation and \{body, eyes, jaw\} poses; 24 low-dimensional PCA coefficient or 90 rotational parameters for hand poses; 10 for the body shape and 10 for the facial expressions.
-Besides a series of linear models based on SMPL, some attempts are devoted to different modeling strategies.
-For example, GHUM and GHUML shape spaces~\cite{xu2020ghum} are based on variational auto-encoders (VAE), which is nonlinear.
+SMPL-X has several parameters representing the body, hand, and face.
+Initially, there are 75 rotational parameters for the global rotation and \{body, eyes, jaw\} poses; 24 low-dimensional PCA coefficient or 90 rotational parameters for hand poses; 10 for the body shape and 10 for the facial expressions. \rv{Following SMPL-X, SUPR~\cite{osman2022supr} is proposed recently for more expressive and accurate modeling of head, hand, and foot.} Besides a series of linear models based on SMPL, some attempts are devoted to different modeling strategies.
+For example, GHUM and GHUML shape spaces~\cite{xu2020ghum} are based on variational auto-encoders (VAE), which are nonlinear.
 All the model parameters, including shape spaces, pose-space deformation correctives, skeleton joint center predictors, and blend skinning functions, are trained end-to-end in a single consistent learning loop.